 On slippery roads, the traction control uses data from this sensor to see how much you’re steering.

-If the sensor doesn’t send the correct info, the traction light may turn on and make your car jerk.
+If the sensor doesn’t send the correct info, the traction light may turn on and make your car jerk or make you feel like your car keeps jumping while driving.

 If cleaning the wheel speed sensor doesn’t fix the problem, have a professional check your car.